edleebinj/graphwar_Desmos_alternative/README.md

 5.hit update
 6.hit paste
 7.click yourself, and you get a preview of the function!
 8.repeat 5~7 the next time you need preview
+also this can be used in fullscreen
 ## Important!
 #### if your function won't show up you might have made the following mistakes
 4x is invalid syntax as 4\*x should be used